iov-one/docs/docs/weave-tutorial/06-buckets.md

 In Weave framework, Buckets are the standard way to access and manipulate data, which is stored in _Key-Value Database_.
 Weave buckets could be found similar to [BoltDB](https://github.com/boltdb/bolt#using-buckets 'Bolt Repo') or [LevelDB](https://github.com/google/leveldb 'LevelDB Repo') design.
 Any extension can use one or multiple Buckets to store and access data.
 Buckets offer the following advantages:

 - Isolation between extensions (each Bucket has a unique prefix that is transparently prepended to the keys)
-- Type safety (enforce all data stored in a Bucket is the same type, to avoid parse errors later on)
+- Type safety (enforce all data stored in a Bucket to be the same type, to avoid parse errors later on)
 - Indexes (Buckets are well integrated with the secondary indexes and keep them in sync every time data is modified)
 - Querying (Buckets can easily register query handlers including prefix queries and secondary index queries)